Ryan, by Jessica Sandle, Mod 5, 2007

 The Macro Project

 B: One technical problem, including date stamp on, less than good light, editing errors.
 Focal point is in focus, however.
-6-10 images posted to fotothing.
+6-10 images posted to blog.

 C: Flash used, too far away... looking at the whole flower or shell without moving in to concentrate on an element and fill the frame.
 There are technical problems such as under/over exposed, out of focus, etc.

 D: Numerous technical problems.
-No fotothing images posted.1-2 Blog images posted.
+1-2 Blog images posted.
 Image is out of focus for failing to understand how to set your camera to macro mode.

 F: No work found for the week.